nicholasjamessmith/bizarre/readme.md

 - [**LINK TO TRELLO**](https://trello.com/b/mhPIIh41/project2)

 ## Description
 Simple Journal is a journaling platform with the ability to create, read, update, and delete journal entries.
 Users should be able to view a list of exisiting entries on the site (either just text or multimedia), and interact with this data by adding text to it, viewing individual entries, deleting entries, and editing/updating entries.
-If there is time, the app may be built with authentication, allowing users to store data in separate accounts.

 Data will be stored, retrieved from, added to, and deleted from the Mongo Database site connected via Mongoose ODM library.